A century of decisions

 Seattle adopts its first citywide zoning code, separating residential, commercial, and industrial areas.
 Single-family zones cover the vast majority of residential land.

-This zoning framework -- with single-family dominance -- persisted largely unchanged for nearly a century and is the root of many current housing debates.
+Why it matters — This zoning framework -- with single-family dominance -- persisted largely unchanged for nearly a century and is the root of many current housing debates.

 1907